For well prepared and experienced horse riders, Wellington Park offers excellent scenic and remote riding opportunities.

 - Removing horse droppings where possible.

-Short or long term permits can be obtainable from the Southern Region Office of the Tasmania Parks and Wildlife Service (phone 03 6165 4053).
+Short or long term permits are obtainable from the Seven Mile Beach Field Centre of the Tasmania Parks and Wildlife Service (phone 03 6107 9208).
 Access is subject to track conditions, fire risks and permission from property owners adjacent to the Park.
 Note, all permits are suspended during periods of Extreme and/or Catastrophic bush fire danger, as declared by the Tasmania Fire Service.

 Horse riding in Wellington Park without authorisation may result in a penalty up to 20 penalty units (1 penalty unit = $173 as at 1/7/21), and denial of future access permits.